hivestrung/finance-tracker/README.md

 pie-chart.js
 - used to create pie and line chart visualization of yearly spending per category.

-## Python Scripts
+### Python Scripts
-The following is a list of Python scripts used in the project and a description of each file.
+The following is a list of Python scripts used in the project and a brief description of each file.
 - category.py
 - gen.py
 - make_credit_csv.py